Lufthansa could need more money next year - Spiegel cites government document

-BERLIN (Reuters) - The German government believes flag carrier airline Lufthansa could need more money next year, Der Spiegel magazine reported, citing an internal government document.
+BERLIN (Reuters) - The German government believes flag carrier airline Lufthansa could need more money next year, Der Spiegel magazine reported, citing an internal government document, though the government dismissed the report as “speculation”.

 It also cited an unnamed government representative as saying that officials and politicians were “losing patience” with airline chief Carsten Spohr, adding that there were doubts that he was the right man to make the savings needed.

-But Hermann Thiele, a major shareholder, told the magazine he had confidence in Spohr.
-“Carsten Spohr is the right man in this difficult situation,” it said.
+But Hermann Thiele, a major shareholder, told the magazine he had confidence in Spohr: “Carsten Spohr is the right man in this difficult situation.”

+“The government put together a comprehensive rescue package for Lufthansa, creating liquidity for the company,” the Economics Ministry said in a statement.
+“We will not get involved in speculation about the company’s condition.”

 Germany’s largest airline, which received a 9 billion euro ($11 billion) state bailout out in June, on Thursday reported a quarterly loss of 2 billion euros after the coronavirus pandemic decimated the global travel industry.